fnechans/falconry/docs/usage/quickstart.rst

 Simple program
 --------------

 An example of a complete implemenation can be found in ``example.py``, which puts all these features together.
-It also uses command line parses to make the usage more convenient, so it automatically loads previous instance if '-- cont' command line argument is used.
+It also uses command line parses to make the usage more convenient, so it automatically loads previous instance if ``-- cont`` command line argument is used.